scie-nz/walden/README.md

 3. Create a test MinIO bucket:

-Now that you are logged in to the devserver, you are ready to interact with the your glorious data pond!
+Now that you are logged in to the devserver, you are ready to interact with your glorious data pond!
 To do so you first need to create a MinIO bucket, where you will store your data:
 ```